Debbie Howard is a Writer, Director and Producer and the founder of Big Buddha Films.

 Debbie was an actor for twenty five years appearing in many popular television programs including Life on Mars, Coronation Street and Holby City.
 Over the past fifteen years she has made many award winning short films including Peekaboo starring Lesley Sharp and Shaun Dooley.
 She made the critically acclaimed feature documentary, Still Loved, which had a successful theatrical release, was BIFA long listed, won a best documentary award and received a four star review in The Guardian.
 Debbie also works as a freelance television director.
 She has directed many episodes of BBC Drama and trained in multi camera directing at ITV.
 Drawing on her own extensive experience, she works well with actors, ensuring an excellent on screen performance.
 In documentary, she nurtures a deep sense of trust with her participants.
 Her work has been screened at film festivals all over the world winning both critical acclaim and a number of prestigious screen awards.

 Debbie’s documentary, Absent From Our Own Wedding was commissioned by Little Dot Studios for Real Stories Originals.
 She is currently in production on a feature documentary, The Cowboy From Newcastle.
 She is in development on two feature films, Waiting, which has received early development money from the BFI, and Cold.
 She is also creating and writing a comedy TV series Hitched with Rachael Birch and is writing a TV sci fi series, The Return.

 Debbie was a mentee on the prestigious Women in Film and Television Mentoring Scheme in 2014.
 She completed Filmonomics 2017.
 She is keen to champion other women in the film industry and is an influencer for Reclaim the Frame.
 She is a member of BAFTA Crew/BFI Network, Cinesisters and Women in Film and TV.
-She is currently taking part in the Director’s UK Inspire programme, being mentored by Deborah Haywood, writer/director of Pin Cushion.
+In 2020 she part in the Director’s UK Inspire programme, mentored by Deborah Haywood, writer/director of Pin Cushion.
 In 2021 Debbie was on the jury for the BAFTA TV craft awards, SMart Film Festival and was the judge of the Best Documentary category for Sheffield Shorts film festival.